 Perhaps even in times like ours, we can solve this.

 May your dice come up 20s.

 Ed Friedlander MD

-Those looking for a WotC approved character builder can subscribe to D&D Insider for a monthly fee.
-This service includes fourth edition resources: Character Builder, the D&D Compendium, Adventure Tools as well as receiving the Dragon and Dungeon Magazines.
-5E content is missing from the D&DI package though.
-The basic rules are also available online free of charge.
+Those looking for a WotC-approved character builder can subscribe to D&D Insider for a monthly fee.
+This service includes fourth edition resources: Character Builder, the D&D Compendium, and Adventure Tools, as well as receiving the Dragon and Dungeon Magazines.
+5E content is missing from the D&DI package, though.
+The basic rules are also available online, free of charge.

 WotC is planning on making digital versions of 5E content as well as hinting at some sort of an Open Gaming License for the latest edition.
-Edition 3.5 of D&D has a OGL which allows third parties to publish a myriad of support materials for the game.
-OGL's for games like 3.5 and Pathfinder receive a lot of use, they don't however make the game publisher's a lot of money.
-Unless you want to write-up your own personal code for fifth edition D&D character generating you'll have to stick with low tech pen and paper for now.
+Edition 3.5 of D&D has an OGL which allows third parties to publish a myriad of support materials for the game.
+OGLs for games like 3.5 and Pathfinder receive a lot of use.
+They don't, however, make the game publisher's a lot of money.
+Unless you want to write up your own personal code for fifth-edition D&D character generating, you'll have to stick with low-tech pen and paper for now.

 Do you use online character generators for tabletop RPGs?
 Do you think that WotC should find a way to co-exist with fan-made tools?
 Let us know your thoughts in th comments below.